 The search results are then shown (and interacted with) in the same way as the other catalogs described here.

 Note that searching the VO means that you are using resources not specifically housed at IRSA, so servers may be down, or timeouts set, or limits on numbers of returned sources, etc., that are beyond our control.
 In most cases the solution is to specify as precise a search as possible.
-Here are the links to VO registries that we are using, just in case you want to do more flexible searches of the registry.
-The URL you enter into the box in Finder Chart, though, must be a Cone Search base URL (not containing RA and Dec parameters, which are inserted into the URL by Finder Chart in response to the search parameters you give it).
+The URL you enter into the box in Finder Chart must be a Cone Search base URL (not containing RA and Dec parameters, which are inserted into the URL by the tool in response to the search parameters you give it).

 The master list of registries is here.
 You can also search the registries directly via that link (as opposed to via the IRSA tools).